F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Configuration

-* Routegroup specific config for each namespace is provided as part of extendedSpec through Configmap.
+* Routegroup specific config for each namespace/namespaceLabel is provided as part of extendedSpec through Configmap.
-* Configmap info is passed to CIS with argument --route-spec-configmap="namespace/configmap-name"
+* Global Configmap can be set using CIS deployment argument --route-spec-configmap="namespace/configmap-name"
 * Controller mode should be set to openshift to enable multiple VIP support(--controller-mode="openshift")

 ## ExtendedSpecConfigmap:

 * ExtendedSpecificConfimap is used to provide common config for routegroup like virtualservername, virtualserveraddress, WAF policy etc which is applied to all routes in the group.
-* Routegroup specific config for each namespace is provided as part of extendedRouteSpec in global configmap
+* Routegroup specific config for each namespace/namespaceLabel is provided as part of extendedRouteSpec in global configmap

 ### Global Configmap